-The volatile qualifier disables certain compiler optimizations, which might otherwise lead to the compiler removing the code block.
-The volatile qualifier is OPTIONAL.
-However, consider using it around your assembly code blocks to ensure the compiler does not remove them when compiling at any optimization level other than -oo.
+The volatile qualifier disables certain compiler optimizations that might otherwise lead to the compiler removing the code block.
+The volatile qualifier is optional.
+However, consider using it around your assembly code blocks to ensure the compiler does not remove them when compiling at any optimization level other than -00.